A Superalgebra Within: representations of lightest standard model particles form a $\mathbb{Z}_2^5$-graded algebra: Standard Model representations inside

 Beyond isolating quaternionic subspaces within the octonions, we point out that $S_a$ and $S_{\bar{a}}$ idempotents help encode a certain $i \mathfrak{su}(5)$ algebra within the $\mathcal{H}_{22},\mathcal{H}_{23}, \mathcal{H}_{33}$ blocks of Figure~\ref{map}.
 See~\citep{AGUTS} and \citep{roadI}.
 (It should be noted that Kaushal Kumar participated in a calculation of these idempotents in the context of a related non-commutative geometry project.)

 A natural question to ask at this point is: What motivates these particular $\mathcal{S}_4$ and $\mathcal{S}_5$ Peirce sets?
 At the moment we will mention that $\mathcal{S}_4$ derives from identifying certain complex structures within the octonionic sector, while $S_a$ and $S_{\bar{a}}$ derive from identifying a certain quaternionic structure.
+Please see Sections~\ref{EW} and~\ref{plus} for relevant proposals.